Odo of Bayeux was born to Herleva of Falaise and Herluin de Conteville. He had an older brother, Robert and was half-brother to William

 By this point Odo of Bayeux had land in 23 English counties.

 Roger of Montgomery allowed Ralph de Gael to marry his sister even though the alliance had been forbidden by William.
-The two men then plotted to overthrow William and invited the Earl of Northumbria, Waltheof and Sweyn Estrithson of Denmark to join them.
+The two men then plotted to overthrow William and invited the Earl of Northumbria, Waltheof and Sweyn Estridsson of Denmark to join them.
 However, Waltheof got cold feet and told William of the plot.
 Odo helped William to deal with the incident and Roger of Montgomery was imprisoned.
 Ralph and his wife escaped to Brittany.

 Trial of Penenden Heath